-If employees wish to exercise this right to take time off in lieu, the enterprise must be notified and the rules must be discussed locally.
+If employees wish to exercise this right to take time off in lieu, the enterprise must be notified, and the rules must be discussed locally.

-Time off in lieu must be scheduled for a time convenient for both parties.
+Time off in lieu must be scheduled for a point in time that is convenient to both the enterprise and the individual employee.